IvoKara/chris-k-frontend-design/README.md

+# Chris K. Photography FrontEnd
-# Visual representation and ideas for Chris K. Photograpy website
+Visual representation and ideas for Chris K. Photograpy website.

 ### This website is built in pure HTML and CSS, plus additional Bootstrap